 - Facebook (download the interview prep guide at Step 2)

-The types of questions that are asked in each interview depend mostly on the experience of the interviewee, as is shown in the matrix below.
+The types of technical questions that are asked during software engineer interviews depend mostly on the experience of the interviewee, as is shown in the matrix below.

 ---|---|---|---|